Switch Language

 My configuration strategy:

-• deepseek-chat: Daily coding, quick Q&A
+• deepseek-v4-flash: Daily coding, quick Q&A

-• deepseek-reasoner: Complex algorithms, architecture discussions
+• deepseek-v4-pro: Complex algorithms, architecture discussions

 • Claude 3.5 Sonnet (Pro subscription): Key feature development, major refactoring